 <auido>tags that play audio files opened on the client-side there's a chance that the audio will randomly skip to the beginning and continue playing from there, while the player continues to display the time as if nothing changed.
 This is actually a browser bug which I've seen happen in Chrome 58 myself; basically the browser continues to report that the playback is working fine while in reality it's not, and there's no way for me to detect when this happens via code, so watch out for that.
 If this happens to you reload the page and/or restart the browser.

 <0:10.480>within an entry), mainly because the software I use to display my lyrics (AutoLyric) does not support it and displays the timestamps as if it was part of the lyrics.
-I could probably add support for it but since I don't need it there's no reason to.
-I can't imagine anyone besides me actually wanting to use this tool.
+Adding support for this would also be difficult given the editing interface I've already made, so this is unlikely to be supported by this tool in the future.

 The interface consists of two main parts: an audio player and the lyrics editing/timing area.